emilps/fjelltg/src/pages/solutions/2020-05-26-fish-sludge-treatment.md

 description1: >-
   Fjell Technology Group has a unique combination of long experience and high competence, and is a leader in research and development in the industry.
-We can supply in equipment the full range from small setfish plants, to post smolt plants, land-based food fish plants and semi-closed and closed plants in the sea.
+We can supply in equipment the full range from hatcheries, to smolt farms , to post-smolt farms,  to land-based ongrowing fish plants and semi-closed and closed ongrowing fish farms in the sea.

-  We use award-winning technology without chemical polymer for the purification stage of waste water from drum filter and possibly biofilter (electrocoagulation) and wastewater sludge from the purification stage with tested and reliable technology from partners.
+  We use award-winning technology without the use of chemical polymer for the purification stage of waste water from drum filter and biofilters (electro coagulation).
+We dewater and dry the wastewater sludge from the purification stage with tested and reliable in-house technology and from collaboration partnes.
+The TMD dryer is our standard processing equipment for drying, sanitising and stabilizing the sludge.
+Fish sludge is extremely difficult to dry efficaciously due to variations in fatty acids composition and a troublesome glue phase. the TMD dryer handles this obstacles without any problems.
 infobox1: >-
   The FTG Fishsludge Recovery System (FRS) system can dry sludge from 0.1 per cent Dry Matter (DM) and up to 99 per cent DM.